-2.1 Board policies and procedures manual has been complete delivery of overall milestones, first set of drafts, target dat manual, and for final approval.
+2.1 Board policies and procedures manual has been completed-need dates for delivery of overall milestones, first set of drafts, target date for first draft of manual, and for final approval.
 Na rrative input: (please provide written input if needed) Rating 2.2 An annual planning calendar has been completed which incluand timeline for developing a five-year strategic plan for Foundation, the annual budget process, and other import activities-need dates for milestones. or the District and Na rrative input: (please provide written input if needed) Rating 2.3 Improved communications with the Board of Directors.
 Na rrative input: (please provide written input if needed) Rating